arand013/Book-Search-Engine/README.md

 1. First, git clone repo
 2. Second, 'npm install' to get all packages necessary.
 3. Third, run 'npm run start' to test client and server folder concurrently.
-4. Then, connect MongoDB database
-5. After, Deploy connection with heroku and create a heroku page 'heroku create < name > '
+4. Then, connect MongoDB database and deploy a heroku app using 'heroku create < name > '
+5. After, In the heroku website go to your app setting and connect mongo database with "config var" in setting of heroku web-page.
+6. Finally,( 'git add . ' ), ( 'git commit -m_____ '
-6. Finally, 'git push heroku main'
+) and ( 'git push heroku main' )

 ## Language(s)
 MERN Stack: